marcoLanzo/Final-project-Algorithm-Engineering/README.md

 # Final-project-Algorithm-Engineering

-The main objective of this work was to implement the Boruvka algorithm using the python programming language
+The main objective of this work was to implement the Boruvka algorithm using the python programming language.
+Boruvka, like Kruscal and Prim, has the functionality of determining a spanning tree of minimum cost for any undirected, connected and edge-weighted graph.

 # Implementation Side